kwoodhouse93/kwoodhouse93/README.md

 🧑‍💻 I'm a professional software engineer who occasionally dabbles in side projects, from web apps to video games.

-🎢 I co-founded a failing SaaS startup once - check out [Influent](https://influent.digital/).

 🧑‍💼 I work for [Odin](https://joinodin.com/) as a software engineer, where we're on a mission to enable everyone to vote with their money on what the future looks like, and participate in creating it.

 🛠 My main languages are Go and Typescript, but I'm not religous about either - I prefer to focus on getting stuff done.

+⭐ Author and maintainer of [supabase-community/gotrue-go](https://github.com/supabase-community/gotrue-go).

-✨ My most interesting projects are probably https://trail-tracker.vercel.app or anything on https://kwoodhouse.itch.io/
+✨ My most interesting projects are probably https://trail-tracker.vercel.app or anything on https://kwoodhouse.itch.io/.

-📝 I like to write, too - mostly about my work, plus the odd foray into creative writing.

-👀 To see more of my stuff, [check out my website](https://kwoodhouse.co.uk/), or [follow me on twitter](https://twitter.com/k_woodhouse93) for more direct access to my brain.
+🎢 I co-founded a failing SaaS startup once - check out [Influent](https://influent.digital/).

 ---